Courses – Faculty of Engineering

 Sessional Instructor

-Various Supervisors – Contact Dr. Quennevile
+Various Supervisors – Contact Dr. Quenneville

 • This course focuses on internal combustion engines (ICE), including operations, thermodynamics, combustion, and characteristics of gasoline and diesel engines, as well hybrid powertrains.